Information for applicants

 Applicants can choose up to three selective high schools.
 Choose the selective high schools and the order of schools carefully.
-School choices can be changed up to 27 April 2018.
-Changes of school choice cannot normally be made after outcomes are released.
+School choices can be changed up to 11 June 2023.
+Changes of school choice cannot be made after this date or after outcomes are released.

 Fees and financial assistance